bdamokos/indafoto_archive/readme.md

 - Downloads images and their metadata (title, author, license, camera info, etc.)
 - Organizes images in author-based folders
 - Calculates and stores SHA-256 hashes of downloaded images
-- Optional Internet Archive submission of author pages and selected image pages
+- Optional Internet Archive submission of author pages and a sample of the image pages (disabled by default).
+The point is to use it as future proof of provenance of the images
 - Rate limiting to avoid overloading the server
 - Smart resume capability:
   - Can restart from any page using --start-offset